-Cloud Data Loss Prevention (DLP) contains many built-in infoType detectors, but you can also create your own.
+Cloud Data Loss Prevention contains many built-in infoType detectors, but you can also create your own.
 You can customize detection behavior by defining your own custom infoType detectors, so that Cloud DLP will inspect or de-identify sensitive data that matches patterns that you specify.
-There are three kinds of custom infoType detectors:
+The following are the types of custom infoType detectors:

 - Regular custom dictionary detectors are simple word and phrase lists that Cloud DLP matches on.
 Use regular custom dictionary detectors when you have at most several hundred thousand words.

-- Stored custom dictionary detectors are generated by Cloud DLP using large lists of words or phrases stored in either Cloud Storage or BigQuery.
-Use stored custom dictionary detectors when you have a large list of words or phrases—up to tens of millions.
+- Large custom dictionary detectors are generated by Cloud DLP using large lists of words or phrases stored in either Cloud Storage or BigQuery.
+Use large custom dictionary detectors when you have a large list of words or phrases—up to tens of millions.

-- Regular expressions (regex) enable Cloud DLP to detect matches based on a regular expression pattern.
+- Regular expression (regex) detectors enable Cloud DLP to detect matches based on a regular expression pattern.

 In addition, Cloud DLP includes the concept of inspection rules, which enable you to fine-tune scan results using the following: